-Dr. Jen Hamel's research group has been building durable, low-cost gear for detecting vibrations that insects use to communicate.
-The goal of their project is to facilitate their own research and to lower the cost and expertise needed to listen to the hidden world of sound.
-Pictured is Maker Hub student staff member Alex Zaterka who worked with Dr. Hamel to build a working prototype.
+Dr. Jen Hamel is building durable, low-cost gear for detecting vibrations that insects use to communicate.
+Together with students, she's created dozens of these instruments to take into the field.
+Their goal is to facilitate their research and lower the cost and expertise needed to listen to the hidden world of sound.

 In their Physics Lab course, Jeremy Hohertz and Shon Gilliam assigned students to create simple musical instruments using their understanding of the physics of waves and sounds.
 Groups created acoustic instruments that were functional, reliable, had musical range, were tunable, and were loud enough to participate in an end-of-the-semester event, the Symphosium.
 Students also created a video demonstrating their instrument and a poster detailing measurements that validated the instrument's design.

 See more photos of students creating their instruments on Jeremy Hohertz’s website.